lsaffre/djangosite/docs/index.rst

 Installation is easy::

-    pip install django-site
+    pip install djangosite

 Usage
 -----

-The :mod:`djangosite` Python package is a small Django app which does not define any models, it just provides a :class:`Site` class designed to be instantiated as ``settings.SITE``.
+The :mod:`djangosite` Python package is a small Django app which does not define any models, it just provides a `Site` class designed to be instantiated as ``settings.SITE``.

 Basic usage in your :xfile:`settings.py` file::